joejenett/iwebthings/_posts/2019-02-08-im-on-a-mission-here.md

 categories:
   - i-webthings
 ---
-_i.webthings_ is a subset of [jenett.webthings](https://joejenett.com/webthings/ "jenett.webthings"), _an independent web and networking initiative._ Two of its projects, _the dailywebthing linkport_ and _dailywebthing daily pointers_, born of my long-term appreciation of the potential of hypertext and the medium, have similar motivations behind them.
+_i.webthings_ is _an independent web and networking initiative._ Two of its projects, _the dailywebthing linkport_ and _dailywebthing daily pointers_, born of my long-term appreciation of the potential of hypertext and the medium, have similar motivations behind them.
 I've been curating and sharing links online since 1997 and have continually done so because I enjoy doing it so much and get to help others discover new things in the process.
 The _linkport_ and _daily pointers_ are in my blood.

 ## more important now than ever